henaragmbh/henaraapis/documentation/customer_api/README.md

 Each call to the gRPC-API requires authentication.
 To authenticate, clients use the HTTP-header *"access_token: <access_token>"*.
 In gRPC this is a value in the metadata of the request.

-The access token is a base64-encoded GUID which is set in the services configuration *config.env*.
+The access token is a base64-encoded GUID which is set in the test services configuration *config.env*.

-As an example, [this online tool](https(://toolslick.com/conversion/data/guid) works fine for GUID format conversions.
+[This online tool](https://toolslick.com/conversion/data/guid) works fine for GUID format conversions.

-When using Postman for API testing, metadata are editable within the Postman UI.
+When using *Postman* for API testing, metadata are editable within the UI.

 Please refer to the general gRPC documentation or [vendor specific documentation](https://learn.microsoft.com/en-us/dotnet/architecture/grpc-for-wcf-developers/channel-credentials) on how to edit call metadata.